My website which has a copy-right has an abundance of extensive information.

-My website which has a copy-right has an abundance of extensive information.
 My intent is to inform, to be concise and accurate.
 My information is based on extensive experience.
 Everything found here on my web site has been thoroughly researched.
-In San Miguel, I will have approximately 1000 immigration processes this year.
-In addition, I will have about 500 immigration processes in Puerto Vallarta and Riviera Nayarit with Teresa Sanchez who manages my business there.
-No one, in either location has more Immigration processes.
+In San Miguel, I have more than 1100 immigration processes annually.
+I am fully bilingual.

 Consulting Services

 My education includes a three-year university degree in Human Resources.
 Hence, my Licenciada designation.
 My husband’s Canadian education has been evaluated by the US government as being more than 250 university courses and he was a Certified Human Resources Professional.
-He has worked Canada, the United States and now Mexico as part of my business.
+He has worked jn Canada, the United States and now Mexico as part of my business.
 His Human Resources work includes the largest nuclear station in the world and a hospital in New Mexico.
 He provides all of my marketing so that I may concentrate on my clients.

 I offer a range of consulting services, all designed to help you make your life in Mexico easier.
 Whether you are coming to Mexico for the first time to live or renewing a visa or seeking consultation I am here to help.
 Mexico offers many benefits to residents including a healthy lifestyle, healthcare, driver’s licenses, car registration, the opportunity to earn income and much more.